Top 25 Highlights of India for travel

 20. Darjeeling Toy Train

 India’s quintessential journey is still the long train ride.
 Domestic flights are increasingly common, but as the train’s 20 million daily passengers will tell you, you can’t watch the Indian landscape change from dry valley to lush mountain forest to lime-green rice paddies on a plane.
-Darjeeling Toy Train’s one of the prettiest and quaintest journey is the narrow gauge train trip on Darjeeling Himalayan Railway.
+Darjeeling Toy Train’s one of the prettiest and quaintest journeys is the narrow gauge train trip on Darjeeling Himalayan Railway.

 The journey offers breathtaking views of the mountains, valleys, forests, tea gardens, and local villages on the way.
 The toy train track has several zigzags and loops on the way that help the train to negotiate steep gradients.